---->

 How could bodies, separated and seemingly with nothing in-between

 them, influence each other ?
-Besides magnetism, De Magnete did
+Besides magnetism, his De Magnete did

-examine to some extent other 'action at a distance' phenomena
+examine to some extent other 'action at distance' phenomena

-including especially static electricity and mentioning gravity.
-It
+including especially static electricity and to an extent gravity.
+It did back the astronomy of Copernicus

-fully in his later De Mundo, adding the proposition that the Earth
+fully in his later De Mundo, adding the proposition that the Earth's

-and other earlier scientists had not sought to develop any theory
+and most early scientists had not sought to develop any theory

 explaining the why / how of planetary motion or of any 'action at a

-distance', Gilbert did.
-Gilbert's Magnetical Science was an
+In fact Gilbert's new Magnetical Science was an

 attraction and/or repulsion 'magnetical' signals to which different